-26. CAPITAL MANAGEMENT
+25. CAPITAL MANAGEMENT

-For the purpose of the Group's capital management, capital includes issued capital, statutory reserve and retained earnings attributable to the equity holder of the Group.
-The primary objective of the Group's capital management is to maximize the Partners' value.
+For the purpose of the Group's capital management, capital includes issued share capital, statutory reserve and retained earnings attributable to the equity holders of the Group.
+The primary objective of the Group's capital management is to maximize the Shareholders' value.

 The Group manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
-To maintain or adjust the capital structure, the Group may adjust the dividend payment to partners, return capital to partners or issue new shares.
+To maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
 The Group monitors capital using a gearing ratio, which is net debt divided by total capital plus debt.
 The Group is currently not exposed to any gearing risk as it has not obtained any borrowings.

-27. FAIR VALUE MEASUREMENT
+26. FAIR VALUE MEASUREMENT